sevenian3/ChromaStarPy/README.txt

 transition thereof.
 All atomic data that specify the energy level structure, the ionization stage, and the line transition parameters.

+#
+Planetary transit parameters

+     Parameters that determine with exo-planet transit lightcurve

 Spectrum synthesis mode:

 If the parameter specSynMode = False ChromaStar.py will perform the number of outer and inner iterations of